JuliaMath/DoubleFloats.jl/docs/src/characteristics.md

 When used with reasonably sized values, expect successive DoubleFloat ops to add no more than 10⋅𝘂² to the cumulative relative error (𝘂 is the relative rounding unit, usually `𝘂 = eps(x)/2`).

-It is possible to accrue relative error steadily.
-So, after 100_000 DoubleFloat ops, the relative error could become 100_000 * 10⋅𝘂².
-To mitigate this, some of our algorithmic choices were informed by experimentation.
+It is possible for relative error to accrue steadily.
+Using reasonably sized values, after 100_000 DoubleFloat ops, the relative error could be 100_000 * 10⋅𝘂².
+To mitigate this, our algorithmic decisions were informed by extensive numerical investigation.